usnistgov/O-RAN-Testbed-Automation/Next_Generation_Node_B/README.md

 <details>
 <summary>Configure multiple cells</summary>

-To configure multiple cells with the broker, pass `--cells N` to the base directory generator, e.g., `../generate_configurations.sh --cells 2`.
+To configure multiple cells with the broker, pass `--cells <cell_numbers>` to the base directory generator, e.g., `../generate_configurations.sh --cells 7,8,9`.
 The generated broker creates one gNB-side downlink/uplink port pair per cell and one path-loss control for each cell/UE pair.
+Specific UEs can be specified with `--ues <ue_numbers>`, e.g., `--ues 4,5,6`.

 </details>